Indian Country Economic Development Program (ICED)

 Submitted applications must include appropriate authorization for application to the program by the tribal government according to established tribal governmental procedures (i.e. tribal council resolution or authorization of the chief elected official of the executive branch, whichever is applicable.)

-Applications could be submitted anytime after July 25, 2013 and were due on or before December 6, 2013.
+Applications could be submitted anytime after August 8, 2014 and are due on or before October 31, 2014.

 How to Apply

 Application with corresponding tribal resolution and financial forms must be filled out and submitted to the Indian Country Economic Development Program.